 - You can drag sound samples directly to the layout and adjust them as you wish, without having to load them into the sampler and play notes.

-- In addition, some automatic clips you created will appear here.
+- Also, some automatic clips you created will appear here.
 This is what the previous section describes.

-- There are many tracks that can be attached, such as a channel rack.
+- Many tracks can be attached, such as a channel rack.
 You can resize the track, and you can turn the track on or off by left-clicking on a track and clicking on a specific track to clear it.